-The Lesser Slave Lake Bird Observatory’s Songbird Festival is an annual celebration of spring migration happening on May 27 & 28, 2017.
+The Lesser Slave Lake Bird Observatory’s Songbird Festival is an annual celebration of spring migration happening on May 26 & 27, 2018.
 The festival began in 1994, the same year that the society was formed.
-The Songbird Festival was originally held at the migration monitoring station, but with the new Boreal Centre for Bird Conservation building opening in 2006, the event moved to the new location.
+The Songbird Festival was originally held at the migration monitoring station, but now the Boreal Centre for Bird Conservation is the host of all the events.

 - Guided Birding Hikes (2) will be departing the Boreal Centre at 7 & 8 am with some of our favourite birders.
 Head out on the Trans-Canada Trail to discover some of migratory birds that have arrived for the festival and just enjoy the beautiful bird songs.
 Walk also includes a stop at the Lesser Slave Lake Bird Observatory (LSLBO).